 I was born in Wallis and Futuna.
 We women took things in hand, planting mangroves, sorting waste, creating associations to raise awareness and speak out on our behalf.
-The women of the Pacific construct and protect our cultural and family heritage.
+The women of the Pacific construct and protect our cultural and family

+Native of Wallis, Honorine KOENIG is elected as local councillor in the city hall of Mureaux in 2014 and aspire to become one day the first woman member of Wallis and Futuna. heritage.
 Rulers of industrial countries!
 Never forget that each time you take a decision for our planet, men and women on the other side of the world are having to leave their land, their traditions, their culture and their heritage!